openlegend/core-rules/core/src/06-combat/01-chapter-six.md

 First, choose the most logical attribute for the type of attack you are making.
 Every attack is either physical or extraordinary.

-**Physical attacks** typically involve weapons, claws, teeth, or other natural means of inflicting damage that typically rely on the attacker's Might or Agility attribute.
+**Physical attacks** involve weapons, claws, teeth, or other natural means of inflicting damage that typically rely on the attacker's Might or Agility attribute.
 When attacking with a weapon, your weapon’s *forceful* or *precise* property will determine which attribute to use.

 **Extraordinary attacks** are those that make use of one of the attacker's extraordinary attributes, such as by using Energy to summon a ball of fire.
 A character can only make an extraordinary attack if they possess a score of 1 or higher in the relevant attribute.

-Once you have chosen your attacking attribute, use the following guidelines to choose the appropriate defense to use as the Challenge Rating for your attack: Guard, Toughness, or Resolve.
+Once you have chosen your attacking attribute, determine an appropriate defense (Guard, Toughness, or Resolve) to use as the Challenge Rating for your attack, as follows.

 Physical attacks always target Guard.

 Extraordinary attacks are more open-ended and often require the GM to decide the type of defense targeted using the following guidelines:

-- **Guard** protects against attacks that can be dodged, deflected, or avoided by taking cover, such as a ball of flame or a magical wall of blades.
+- **Guard** protects against attacks that can be dodged, deflected, or avoided by taking cover, such as a ball of flame, magical wall of blades, or a laser beam.
 - **Toughness** is used to defend against attacks that require bodily endurance, health, or sturdiness, such as poison and necrotic energy.
 - **Resolve** guards against mental assaults and deceptions, such as attacks from a phantasmal beast or damage caused by an illusory pit.

 > ##### Using Attributes to Inflict Damage
 >
-> Combat in *Open Legend* is a swirl of action rolls as blades clash, traps spring, lightning forks, and lasers fly.
-However, because of the free-form nature of storytelling in *Open Legend*, you may not always know what attributes can be used to make attacks.
+> Combat in Open Legend is a swirl of action rolls as blades clash, traps spring, lightning forks, and lasers fly.
+However, because of the free-form nature of storytelling in Open Legend, you may not always know what attributes can be used to make attacks.
 >
 > ###### Always
 >